 Some larger employers run insight programmes for first-year students to gain work experience, and to introduce the firm and what it does.
 These insight days typically include a mixture of case studies, workshops, work-shadowing and networking opportunities.

-Firms who have run insight programmes in the past have included Savills and JLL.
-Applications have previously opened between January and March.
+Firms that have run insight programmes in the past have included Savills and JLL.
+Applications are usually open between January and March.

 When: during the summer after the second year of university and before a postgraduate conversion course

 How: apply to advertised vacancies, typically by submitting a CV and covering letter or completing an application form.
 Search for opportunities on TARGETjobs.co.uk

 Who can apply: students in their second year of a degree or graduates who are about to begin a postgraduate conversion course